Fostering resource development in the Territories

-As the tremendous natural resource exploration and development potential in Nunavut, Yukon and the Northwest Territories draws global interest and investment, the Government of Canada is working to create a more efficient northern regulatory regime that will attract investment, safeguard the environment, and ensure meaningful Aboriginal consultation.
+The natural resource exploration and development potential in Nunavut, Yukon and the Northwest Territories draws global interest and investment.
+Recognizing that future prosperity across the territories requires the development of its natural resources, the Government of Canada is working to create more efficient northern regulatory regimes that will continue to attract investment, create high-value jobs, safeguard the environment and ensure meaningful consultation with Indigenous peoples.

-Through its suite of funding programs, CanNor support for the resource development sector has totaled over $21 million since 2009, which has included funding for training, geosciences and other mining-related projects.
-CanNor's program funding helps to attract investment to this sector, as well as increase the capacity of the labour force to take advantage of associated employment opportunities.
+Through its suite of funding programs, CanNor's support for the resource development sector has included funding for training, geosciences and other mining-related projects.
+CanNor's program funding helps attract investment to this sector, and increases the capacity of the territorial labour force to take greater advantage of employment opportunities.

 Thank you for your feedback